phovea/phovea.github.io/contributors/pycharm_debugging.md

 # PyCharm debugging

 In order to debug the server using PyCharm you need to do two things:

 ## Prepare environment

 Restart docker with the debug mixin

 ```
-docker-compose -f docker-compose.yml -f docker-compose-debug.yml up
+./docker-compose.debug up
 ```

 ## Create new remote Python interpreter

 1. Within PyCharm go to Settings -> Project Interpreter -> Cogs symbol -> Add Remote...
 1. Select SSH-Credentials and use the following values:
  * Host: `localhost`
  * Port: `2222`
  * User name: `root`